Stratio/cassandra-lucene-index/doc/src/site/sphinx/documentation.rst

 way a search with ``refresh`` set to true will view the most recent changes done to the index, independently of the index auto-refresh time.
 Please note that it is a costly operation, so you should not use it unless it is strictly necessary.
 The default value is false.
-You can force the refreshing of all the index with an empty search with consistency ``ALL``:
+You can explicitly refresh all the index shards with an empty search with consistency ``ALL``, and the return to your desired consistency level:

 .. code-block:: sql

-    CONSISTENCY ALL;
+    CONSISTENCY ALL
     SELECT * FROM <table> WHERE <magic_column> = '{refresh:true}';
+    CONSISTENCY QUORUM

-This way the subsequent searches will view all the writes done before this query, without needing to wait for the index auto refresh.
+This way the subsequent searches will view all the writes done before this operation, without needing to wait for the index auto refresh.
 It is useful to perform this operation before searching after a bulk data load.

 Types of search and their options are summarized in the table below.